 The Biosecurity Act 2015 has recently been amended following the Biosecurity Legislation Amendment (Miscellaneous Measures) Bill 2018 receiving Royal Assent on 1 September 2018.

 The Department of Agriculture, Water and the Environment administers the Biosecurity Act 2015, Export Control Act 1982, Imported Food Control Act 1992 and various other Acts in order to protect Australia's animal, plant and human health status and to maintain market access for Australian food and other agricultural exports.

 If you import or export goods to/from Australia or are associated with the movements of vessels or aircraft to Australia you should be aware of your responsibilities under Australian law.

-A strong biosecurity system helps protect our way of life from the threat of exotic pests and diseases to our health, industries, the economy and environment.
+A strong biosecurity system helps protect our way of life from the threat of exotic pests and diseases to our unique environment, the economy, our health and our agricultural industries.

 The risks posed by exotic pests and diseases are increasing due to growing international passenger and trade volumes, population expansion, the emergence of new pests and diseases and regional development.

 The Biosecurity Act 2015 strengthens and modernises our biosecurity system, making sure it is up to the challenges of the future.
 All primary and subordinate biosecurity legislation can be found on the Federal Register of Legislation.Read more about how the Act is administered and its impact on specific industries and trade.

 Primary legislation and regulations

 The primary legislation that provides the legal powers for all of Australia’s biosecurity activities is the Biosecurity Act 2015.